Sensory Loss in Older People

 • Independence

-Underlying factors of sensory loss in older adults include nerve degeneration, environmental insults, genetic susceptibility, or a combination of these (University of Chicago Medical Center 2016).
+Underlying factors of sensory loss in older people include nerve degeneration, environmental insults, genetic susceptibility, or a combination of these (University of Chicago Medical Center 2016).

 Types of Sensory Loss